 What’s In The Bunk?
+Weather causes mycotoxins in corn, silage

 According to a recent Neogen Monday Mycotoxin report, South Dakota has reported deoxynivalenol, fumonisin and T-2 toxin in corn and corn silage.
 This is in addition to 15 other corn-producing states that are seeing various levels of mycotoxins in corn.

-The list includes Tennessee (fumonisin), Alabama (fumonisin and aflatoxin), Iowa (deoxynivalenol, zearalonone), Kansas (aflatoxin and fumonisin), North Carolina (fumonisin), Missouri (fumonisin), Oklahoma (aflatoxin and fumonisin), Texas (aflatoxin, deoxynivalenol, T- toxin and fumonisin), New York (deoxynivalenol and zearalanone), Pennsylvania (deoxynivalenol), Minnesota (deoxynivalenol), Nebraska (fumonisin), Wisconsin (T-2 toxin), and Georgia (aflatoxin).
+The list includes Tennessee (fumonisin), Alabama (fumonisin and aflatoxin), Iowa (deoxyniva-lenol, zearalonone), Kansas (aflatoxin and fumonisin), North Carolina (fumonisin), Missouri (fumonisin), Oklahoma (aflatoxin and fumonisin), Texas (aflatoxin, deoxynivalenol, T- toxin and fumonisin), New York (deoxynivalenol and zearalanone), Pennsylvania (deoxynivalenol), Minne-sota (deoxynivalenol), Nebraska (fumonisin), Wisconsin (T-2 toxin), and Georgia (aflatoxin).

 Recommended Stories For You

+For hogs, Hawkins said both T-2 and DON in the feed will result in refusal to eat, lower gains, gut issues and lower immune response.
+Worse yet, fumonsin will cause pulmonary edema and increased E. coli scours, along with ongoing gut health issues.

+"Sheep and goats are less sensitive than horses and swine, but mycotoxins present in the feed can lower performance, impact gut health and implicate immunity response in these species," said Hawkins.

-What's more, half of the nation's 18 corn-producing states have reported corn in double-digits in poor to very poor conditions, and likely, much of this drought-stressed and damaged corn was cut for silage during the 2017 harvest.
+Half of the nation's 18 corn-producing states have reported corn in double-digit poor to very poor conditions, and likely, much of this drought-stressed and damaged corn was cut for silage during the 2017 harvest.

 "The rain we received after a severely hot and dry spell prevented the crop from drying down at harvest and opened the plant up to opportunities for mold to develop," said Connie Strunk, South Dakota State University (SDSU) plant pathology field specialist.
 "Not all molds have mycotoxins, but we need to be concerned about those that do.
 There is no way to remove the mycotoxins from the crop, but if we can dry it down to 12-14 percent after harvest, we can prevent further mold development or spoilage."

-At this point, Strunk says a hard freeze would prevent further mold from occurring, but in addition to weather conditions, a farmers' choice of seed genetics also contributes to whether or not an ear or stalk is more susceptible to mold growth.
+At this point, Strunk says a hard freeze would prevent further mold from occurring.
+In addition to weather conditions, a farmers' choice of seed genetics also influences the likelihood of mold growth on an ear or stalk.

-Although not evident with the naked eye whether a mold contains mycotoxins or not, the appearance of mold is a good indicator that testing is needed.
+Although a visual appraisal cannot determine whether a mold contains mycotoxins or not, the appearance of mold is a good indicator that testing is needed.
 Mold will range in color from grayish green to olive green, and producers can submit samples to SDSU's Plant Diagnostic Clinic or North Dakota State University's (NDSU) Vet Diagnostic Lab for further testing.

 NDSU's test is $150 and includes a complete screening of the most common mycotoxins.
 SDSU's test costs $40 for one toxin and $15 for each additional toxin tested.

-"Samples must be a quart size for grain and a gallon if submitting silage, forage and hay," said Taylor Grussing, SDSU Extension cow-calf field specialist.
+"Samples must be a quart size for grain and a gallon if submitting silage, forage and hay," said Grussing.
 "I recommend sampling from multiple parts of the face for silage."

-Grussing said she's only heard from one producer this year with mycotoxin concerns in his silage pile, and the culprit may have been in the fermentation process.
+Grussing said she's only heard from one producer this year with mycotoxin concerns in his silage pile, and the culprit may have been the fermentation process.

 "We want silage to be put up at 35 percent dry matter and we need to eliminate oxygen with a double barrier plastic," she said.
 "Wait at least 45 days before opening it to minimize further development of mold."